IATI/iati-standard-gazette/docs/index.rst

 Each edition is distributed via a `mailing list <https://mailchi.mp/iatistandard/iati-standard-gazette>`_ and is made available here as part of a perpetual archive.

-Each proposal describes how to provide input.
+Each proposal describes how to provide input for that specific proposal.

 .. toctree::